 This is the traditional Greek chicken and rice soup, flavored and thickened with an egg and lemon mixture.
 When I was looking for a recipe to try, I saw avgolemono from The Mediterranean Dish.
 The classic version is actually already gluten free.
-However, after trying that, I wanted to change it up a bit and make a light version that was not only low carb and grain free.
+However, after trying that, I wanted to change it up a bit and make a light version.

 Low Carb Avgolemono Soup